Bike KC – moving to a bicycle-friendly community

-Efforts are underway to install a hundred new KC branded bike racks around the City.
+Efforts are underway to install a hundred new KC-branded bike racks around the City.
 The federally funded racks will be installed in several business districts citywide.
-There are racks already installed at 18th and Vine, Martini Corner along 31st Street, at 9th and Walnut and 11th and Grand downtown and more!
-Track the latest right here and check out some photos and a list of current bike rack locations below!
+There are racks already installed at 18th and Vine, Martini Corner, in the Crossroads Arts District and more!
+You can view photos and a map and list of current KC-branded bike rack locations below.
+Check back for updates!

 Armour Boulevard Bikeway

 On Saturday, Oct.
 22, 2016 the Kansas City Public Works Department held an open house outlining the design plans for the Armour Boulevard Bikeway.
 The City is implementing a road diet and three miles of protected bike lanes on Armour Boulevard from Broadway to the Paseo.
 This project is funded with local capital improvement dollars and federal Congestion Mitigation Air Quality (CMAQ) funds.
 More information on the project, including photos from the open house and a feedback link, is posted at the link below: